pleisto/mashcard/packages/build-support/README.md

 ## Commands

-- `yarn build` - Build the web app and put the artifacts in `<monorepo>/public/esm-bundle`, which will be consumed by `@brickdoc/server-api` in production mode.
+- `yarn build:client-web` - Build the web app and put the artifacts in `<monorepo>/public/esm-bundle`, which will be consumed by `@brickdoc/server-api` in production mode.

 ## NestJS Module